GETTING THAT PETER STEELE BASS TONE

 ...or a close approximation.

 My younger brother and I attended our first live show in 1995.
-At nineteen years old, I loved GNíR, Motley Crue, and Metallica, but Pantera was something entirely different.
-Nothing was more impressive or unique to me than PanteraÖ until I saw their opener at the Erie Civic Center on March 8, 1995.
+At nineteen years old, I loved GN’R, Motley Crue, and Metallica, but Pantera was something entirely different.
+Nothing was more impressive or unique to me than Pantera… until I saw their opener at the Erie Civic Center on March 8, 1995.

 On this first page, I delve into the gear Peter used, then what I ultimately found worked for me.
-Due to their lack of relevance, I chose to omit most of the rarer items.
-There is a second page here that has additional thoughts on my choices to replicate the tone, budget-minded options, and alternative pedals.
+Due to their lack of relevance, I chose to omit most of Peter's rarer items.
+There is a second page here that has additional thoughts regarding my choice of effects pedals, including budget-minded options, proven minimalist setups, and alternatives.

-Sources: The information here greatly relies on interviews, live footage, and accounts from personal friends, former techs, and actual witnesses.
+Sources: The information here greatly relies on interviews, live footage, and accounts from Peter's personal friends, former techs, and actual witnesses.
 I did my best to sort out the speculative garbage ...and I found a lot of it out there.
 There are two particular members on talkbass.com that, over the period of at least ten years, regularly posted what they believed to be unequivocal fact.
 However, if you read enough posts it becomes clear they were guessing (or regurgitating guesses) because answers changed over time.
 One was not aware that The Sustainiac existed until 2014, which tells me he wasn't doing much research.
 "I think he used a thick pick, but it could've been thin."
 No shit?
-The other hadn't tried a DS-1 until 2015 (apparently with little success), yet implied it was the main contributor to Pete's distortion during the ten years he posted prior, and simply switching it off was Peteís clean tone.
+The other hadn't tried a DS-1 until 2015 (apparently with little success), yet implied it was the main contributor to Pete's distortion during the ten years he posted prior, and simply switching it off was Pete’s clean tone.
+Peter had, at the very least, a rack of additional components.

-Live: Pictured above, one of the earliest TON basses was a fretless Warlock that didnít last very long, splitting in half during a set.
+Live: Pictured above, one of the earliest TON basses was a fretless Warlock that didn’t last very long, splitting in half during a set.
 There was a Thunberbird, that was mercilessly hole-sawed, which made an appearance in a self-produced music video.
 It's been said he bought three Alembics for himself before promoting Bloody Kisses, then the very iconic Esh Stingers (which had bolt-on necks, per a tech that worked on one of Pete's) were used during the earlier October Rust tour.
-There are two stories as to why Pete ended his relationship with Esh circa 1996: 1) he switched to Fernandes because of their sustainer; 2) he left Esh because their US salesperson broke the tail of Peterís cat while playing roughly with it.
+Note the wine bottle dents in the fifth photo.
+There are two stories as to why Pete ended his relationship with Esh circa 1996: 1) he switched to Fernandes because of their sustainer; 2) he left Esh because their US salesperson broke the tail of Peter’s cat while playing roughly with it.
 Kenny started using Fernandes at the same time, so maybe it was a double endorsement deal, rather than a case of feline abuse?

 PICKUPS & ELECTRONICS